 ACT Supreme Court Bail Applications

-If you or someone you know has had bail refused on two occasions and also had a bail review conducted in the Magistrates Court, you can apply to the Supreme Court to review the decision.
+If you or someone you know has had bail refused twice, and has had a bail review conducted in the Magistrates Court, you can apply to the Supreme Court to review the decision.
 The Supreme Court will need to be satisfied there has been a change in circumstances since the decision or there is fresh evidence or information relevant to the decision.
 It can take seven to 14 days to get a court date for a Supreme Court bail application.

 You Can Usually Make Only One Bail Application

-- You were not legally represented when the previous application was dealt with but you now have legal representation.
+- you were not legally represented when the previous application was dealt with and you now have legal representation;

-- You are going to present information that is relevant to the grant of bail and that was not presented to the Court in the previous application.
+- you have relevant information that was not presented to the court in the previous application;

 - circumstances have changed since the previous application.